 Some arraignments do not occur until weeks after you were originally cited, arrested or summoned.
 But if you are in custody and cannot bail out, your initial arraignment must be held within 3 court days of your arrest.
 Learn more about 48-hour hearings and 72-hour hearings in Nevada.

-Do I need to be present in court for my arraignment in Las Vegas, NV?
+Do I need to be present in court?

 Again, it depends on your particular case.